Ariiima/last-scene/README.md

 # LastScene

-LastScene is a modern web application that helps users discover the final scenes of TV shows.
-Using OpenAI's powerful API, it provides detailed descriptions of series endings, helping viewers decide whether to watch a show or refresh their memory of how a series concluded.
+LastScene is a modern web application that helps users figure out when they dropped a show so they can continue it without much headache!

 ## Features